daxcee/Flow-Android-client/README.md

 drag & drop the gapps-version.zip onto the Genymotion VM window.
 When finished, close the emulator and start a new instance of the virtual device.

 - Open the Google Play Store.
-Signing via email.
+Sign-in via email.

-- In Play Store got to apps, update any outdated app.
+- In Play Store go to apps, update any outdated app.
 When finished, close the emulator and start a new instance of the virtual device.

 Note that in the install process, there could be notifications of `google apps not working`, ignore those messages.